Maryam-Nasseri/Fine-tuning-with-QLoRA/README.md

 - The first section: follow the process of simple fine-tuning with the BERT uncased model in this link: [Fine-tuning LLMs Locally](https://github.com/Maryam-Nasseri/Fine-tuning-LLMs-Locally)
 - Set up the LoRA configuration as in `lora-config.py`
 - Set up the bitsandbytes configuration for quantisation as in `bnb_config.py`.
+- Set up the training arguments to pass to the SFTTrainer method, as in `training_args.py`